“What’s in Oviedo?” Vicky asked Juan Carlos in Woody Allen’s Spain-inspired movie, Vicky Cristina Barcelona.

 “I go to see a sculpture that is very inspiring to me, very beautiful sculpture.
 You’ll love it.”

 I take it that Javier Bardem’s character was not referring to neither the statue of Woody Allen nor Mufalda, an Argentine comic book character.
 Nevertheless, I stopped by and took selfies with both.

 I also stopped by the Hotel de las Reconquistas, which was the 5-star establishment that Juan Antonio took Vicky and Cristina during their weekend in Oviedo.
 But as I was not having a dalliance with two gorgeous young Americans, I stayed at a decidedly more humble hotel: the three-star Hotel Favila only two blocks away.

 This hotel, despite costing only 28 euros for a room for the night, was comfortable and chic in a typical small-but-modern-and-charming European kind of way.
 Moreover, there was a restaurant downstairs with no written menu per se, but did have menú del día options that you went over with the waiter.
 (Good thing I speak Spanish.)

 This dinner—as I chronicled in my Food in Spain post—was not only tasty and inexpensive, but abundant in alcohol.
 By the night’s end I was a tad tipsy.

-Unlike for Vicky, Cristina and Javier, there would be no dalliances tonight for me, however.
+Unlike for Vicky, Cristina and Javier, there would be no dalliances tonight for me.
 I had to wake up early in the morning to continue on the Camino Primitivo.
-One day I hope to return to this charming city without the obligation of having to walk two or three dozens of miles each day.
+One day I hope to return to this charming city without the obligation of having to walk two or three dozen miles each day.